-We therefore ignored matches from these catalogs to estimate the number of new sources in our catalog: we found 82,282 1SXPS objects which are uncataloged in this case.
-However, as Table 6 shows, despite these considerations there are 62,712 objects without a match in the USNO-B1 catalog and 99,353 without a match in the 2MASS source; in total there are 24,341 sources in the 1SXPS catalog with no counterpart in any of the catalogs against which we performed a cross-correlation.
+We therefore ignored matches from these catalogs to estimate the number of new sources in our catalog: we found 68,638 1SXPS objects which are uncataloged (i.e. had no external catalog matches) in this case.
+However, as Table 6 shows, despite these considerations there are 62,712 objects without a match in the USNO-B1 catalog and 99,353 without a match in the 2MASS source; in total there are 20,390 sources in the 1SXPS catalog with no counterpart in any of the catalogs against which we performed a cross-correlation.

-4.4.
-Upper limit server
+$4.4.\ Upper\ limit\ server$

 The 1SXPS website includes an upper limit server, which allows upper limits to be calculated for any sky location covered by our catalog.
 If the location was observed in more than one observation, upper limits can be calculated per observation, or from the stacked image in which those observations are included.
 To calculate the upper limit a 12-pixel radius circle is placed on the image at the location in question, and the number of events in that circle is registered.
 The background level in this region is taken from the corresponding background map.
 Then the Bayesian method of Kraft et al. (1991) is used to determine the upper limit on the source count-rate at the confidence level specified by the user.
-If the location requested matches that of a Bad detection which was discarded from the catalog (Section 3.4), this is also reported.
+If the lostigsthan requested matches that of a Bad detection which was discarded from the catalog (Section 3.4), this is also reported.